-Most of the free refill venues on this list offer free coffees.
-But coffee drinkers nowadays are so much more diverse than just the morning cup of joe.
-At another one of Hongdae’s back alley coffee streets, Cafe Jakiya not only offers free americano refills.
-They also let you drink free refills of the more expensive lattes and cappuccinos.
-If you like to sit and study for a few hours at a time, order a latte or cappuccino and choose any of the three for your refill (if you order americano, only americano refills).
+Most of the free refill venues on this list offer free coffees, but coffee drinkers nowadays are so much more diverse than just a black cup of coffee.
+At another one of Hongdae’s back alley coffee streets, Cafe Jakiya not only offers free Americano refills, they also have free refills on lattes and cappuccinos.
+If you like to sit and study for a few hours at a time, order a latte or cappuccino and choose any of the three for your refill (if you order an Americano, you only get Americano refills).
 Sandwiches and cakes are also available.

 Any list of cafes in Korea would be incomplete without a cafe from Seoul’s famous Samcheong-dong cafe street.
-On top of being on one of Seoul’s coolest cafe streets, it’s named after Dorothy of Wizard of Oz fame.
+On top of being one of Seoul’s coolest cafe streets, it’s named after Dorothy of Wizard of Oz fame.
 Say hi to Lion and Tinman on your way in to get yourself some of their popular pecan pies.
-While you’re at it, get an americano (with refill) to wash it all down.
-If you’re not a fan of Wizard of Oz, maybe you’ll like their cool dog that just hangs out with the customers.
+While you’re at it, get an Americano (with refill) to wash it all down.
+If you’re not a fan of Wizard of Oz, maybe you’ll like the cool dog that hangs out with the customers.

 Tip: If you read Korean, check out this list of free refill cafes in Korea.